Visual brand language: Signature elements

 Signature elements are a series of toolkits used in creating and translating visual brand language.
-This includes colour, material and finish, logo, light, and sound.
+This includes color, material and finish, logo, light, and sound.
 Research shows that elements of logo such as its shape, color, size, and design can profoundly affect how consumers interpret the brand.
 Even the angularity of a logo- whether the logo is visually angular or circular—can affect consumers interpretation and loyalty toward a brand.
-The way that colour communicates to audiences is known as colour psychology or Colour symbolism.
-Businesses utilise how colour communicates in order to both further establish brand personality and connect with the customer.
-For example, Starbucks uses the colours green and white in their logo.
-Green is a colour that is secure, natural, easygoing and relaxing.
-White is a colour that symbolizes goodness, purity, and sophistication.
+The way that color communicates to audiences is known as color psychology or Color symbolism.
+Businesses utilise how color communicates in order to both further establish brand personality and connect with the customer.
+For example, Starbucks uses the colors green and white in their logo.
+Green is a color that is secure, natural, easygoing and relaxing.
+White is a color that symbolizes goodness, purity, and sophistication.
 The Starbucks logo itself has stood the test of time by evolving with the company in direct relationship to their corporate identity.
 The center piece of their logo, the Siren, helps tie Starbucks to its traditional coffee roots in both Europe and Seattle.
 Another way Starbucks translates their visual brand language is through their stores atmosphere that is not only utilized by store design, but through music.
 Timothy Jones was the first to recognize that music could be used not only to highlight the Starbucks experience but to also further the brand image of Starbucks by supporting artists through Starbucks record label Hear Music.